TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

    2.5.4
 ```

-<span id="gemfile">There's not much in those but as you can see,</span> the `Gemfile` has information on where to get the gems from and what gems are required.
-The `"~> 1.1"` is something called a version constraint, particularly one called pessimistic constraint.
-It relies on semantic versioning - basically, the first number is the major version, second is the minor version and a third, if it exists is the patch number.
-Major versions can break things from previous versions - think changing method names for example.
-Minor versions can add and change things but they can't break anything.
+<span id="gemfile">There's not much in those, but as you can see,</span> the `Gemfile` has information on where to get the gems from and what gems are required.

+The `"~> 1.1"` is a version constraint, particularly a pessimistic constraint.
+It relies on semantic versioning.

+- The first number is the **major** version
+- The second is the **minor** version
+- the third, if it exists, is the **patch** number

+Major versions can break things from previous versions - for example, changing method names.
+Minor versions can add and change things but can't break anything.
 Patches happen when you introduce bug fixes that don't break anything.

 So, if people behind a gem maintain it in line with semantic versioning, you can rely on this pessimistic constraint never letting your project have a gem version that could potentially break your app - it is equivalent to `gem "colorize", ">= 1.1", "<2.0"`.

 `Gemfile.lock` has information on what was the last environment that should be able to run your app.
 Bundler will use it to install the same versions of gems even if `Gemfile` could potentially allow for newer versions to be installed.